mxschmitt/been/public/countries.md

 - [ ] MK North Macedonia
 - [ ] MT Malta
 - [x] NL Netherlands: |
-    I went for some parody there, I went to Amsterdam to meet a friend.
+    I went for some party there also I went to Amsterdam to meet a friend.
 - [ ] NO Norway
 - [ ] PL Poland
 - [x] PT Portugal: |
-    I went to Lisbon and to Madeira and to Azores.
+    I went to Lisbon (+ Roadtrips around it), Madeira and to Azores.
 - [ ] RO Romania
 - [ ] RS Serbia
 - [ ] RU Russian Federation